Mock Interview Practice | AI Story Bank Builder

 What is a mock interview?

 A mock interview is a practice session simulating a real job interview.
-The best mock interviews build a Story Bank by extracting reusable STAR/SPAR stories from your answers.
+The best mock interviews build a Story Bank by extracting reusable stories across 5 frameworks (STAR, SPAR, PREP, WHY, CASE).
 AI mock interview platforms automate this extraction, so you leave each session with polished stories for future interviews.

 How many mock interviews should I do?